seanwok/SolitaireDice/readme.txt

 After that, you may still collect that pair, but it will not add more points.

+In a standard game, ending with 500 or more points is considered a win.

+==Throwaway Dice==

 Each time you select two pairs, you leave one throwaway die.
 This throwaway die is added to a meter; once that meter is full, your run is over and your final score is